pipe-cd/pipecd/docs/content/en/docs/user-guide/examples/k8s-app-canary-with-istio.md

 ## Understanding what happened

-In this example, you configured the deployment configuration file (`.pipe.yaml`) to migrate traffic from an old to new version of application using Istio's weighted routing feature.
+In this example, you configured the deployment configuration file (`.pipe.yaml`) to migrate traffic from an old to a new version of the application using Istio's weighted routing feature.

 - Stage 1: `K8S_CANARY_ROLLOUT` ensures that the workloads of canary variant (new version) should be deployed.
 But at this time, they still handle nothing, all traffic are handled by workloads of primary variant.
 The number of workloads (e.g. pod) for canary variant is configured to be 50% of the replicas number of primary varant.